 - If out-of-state Powers of Attorney are to be interpreted under the laws of the state that they originate from, this could require obtaining an opinion letter from an out-of-state attorney.
 For example, assume that a couple has moved to North Carolina from Kansas.
 They have Power of Attorney documents that were previously executed in Kansas.
 In order to verify that the Power of Attorney documents were validly executed under Kansas law or to determine how key provisions of the documents should be interpreted, the agent may ultimately be forced to hire a Kansas attorney to prepare an opinion letter.
 The Act actually even acknowledges such and that such opinion letter could be recorded in North Carolina with the Power of Attorney.
 Obtaining such an opinion letter could result in delays and additional costs.
 Ultimately, it seems that it would be more expedient and prudent to execute a new Power of Attorney upon moving to North Carolina.

-In light of the additional clarity added under the new laws, the revising of the recording requirements, and the additional assurances offered to banks and financial institutions, which all should result in less hassle and delays for agents acting under a power of attorney, we are of the opinion that it would be prudent for North Carolina residents to execute new Durable Power of Attorney documents under the new laws.
-If assistance is needed with updating your Durable Power of Attorney documents, or if you have questions regarding the new law or general estate planning, please contact Carolina Family Estate Planning at 919-694-4499 to discuss scheduling a consultation or attending one of our free public seminars.
+In light of the additional clarity provided by the new laws, the revised recording requirements, and the additional assurances offered to banks and financial institutions, which all should result in less hassle and delays for agents acting under a power of attorney, we believe it would be prudent for North Carolina residents to execute new Durable Power of Attorney documents under the new laws.